by Andrew Robinson

 (Philip W. Anderson, Nobel laureate in physics)

-(Tom Lehrer, mathematician and song-writer)
+(Tom Lehrer, song-writer and mathematician)

 (Patrick Moore, astronomer and writer)